 - Saturday, March 27, from 10:00 a.m.–1:00 p.m.

-All virtual Mid-Year IntroDUCKtion sessions have passed.
-If you were unable to attend one of the previous sessions, please contact our department immediately by texting 541-346-1159 or emailing email@example.com@uoregon.edu
+If you have any questions regarding the virtual spring mid-year sessions, please contact our department by texting 541-346-1159 or emailing email@example.com.

 Beyond your three-hour virtual IntroDUCKtion session, we also want you to get connected to various departments across campus.
 Our UO community has so much to offer.
 Before you start classes, we want you to learn more about who we are.
 Log on to community.uoregon.edu to learn more about the required sessions and associated reflections that you must complete as part of your IntroDUCKtion experience.

 - Episode 12: Resilience and Why it Matters